New York Child Custody Modification Lawyers

 A court decides a motion to modify custody based on the evidence in front of it.
 That makes it up to you to determine what evidence to gather and present to the court.
 You must gather evidence to demonstrate that the circumstances have changed.
 The evidence may be a criminal conviction, copies of communication between the parties or school records.
 You may need to ask the court for a psychological evaluation of the other spouse.
 Evidence may include witness testimony.
-A team of experienced NYC child custody modification lawyers can help you gather the best evidence for your case.
+A team of experienced NYC child custody modification lawyers can help you gather the evidence for your case.

 How we can help

-If you believe a modification of custody may be appropriate in your case, our team of NYC child custody modification lawyers can help you determine your best steps.
+If you believe a modification of custody may be appropriate in your case, our team of NYC child custody modification lawyers can help you determine your steps.
 We can help you understand whether your motion is likely to succeed and what you can do in order to improve your case.
 We can help you understand the pros and cons of each way you might proceed in the case.
-Together, we work to help you achieve the best outcome for you, for your children and for your children’s future.
+Together, we work to help you achieve the outcome for you, for your children and for your children’s future.